LiLin-biosoft/epiConv/README.md

                            Rowv=NA,
                            Colv=NA)
 ```
 The ATAC-seq does not match the expression data very well.
-But we can still examine the promoters of some known marker genes to know the identies of cells:
+But we can still examine the promoters of some known marker genes to learn the identies of cells:
 ```
 cmarker<-c("chr17:38721364-38722083", ##CCR7
 	  "chr11:118175174-118175840", ##CD3E